itsannapanna/ud/README.md

 2.Install the required dependencies:

 # Usage
-Run the Jupyter notebook Bike_Sharing_Demand_Prediction.ipynb to see the step-by-step implementation of the prediction model using AutoGluon.
+Run the Jupyter notebook project_notebook (2).ipynb to see the step-by-step implementation of the prediction model using AutoGluon.

 # Results
-The prediction model achieves an accuracy of X% on the test dataset.
+The prediction model achieves a score of 0.85704 on the test dataset.
 Detailed evaluation metrics and visualizations can be found in the notebook or script output.